top of page

 There is a movement to translate the Bible into every language in the world.

-How many people wrote the 66 books of the Bible?
+27. How many people wrote the 66 books of the Bible?

 Scholars estimate that there are at least 40 authors who wrote the original manuscripts of the Bible.

-Has every translation of the Bible been 100% accurate?
+28. Has every translation of the Bible been 100% accurate?

-The answer is that not all translations of the Bible have been accurate, including the latest modern-day editions.
+Not all translations of the Bible have been accurate, including the latest modern-day editions.

 There have been four major revisions to the King James Bible to correct mistakes.

-Some of the more famous Bibles with errors and their imaginative names are
+Some of the more famous Bibles with errors and their imaginative names are:

-The Vinegar Bible of 1717,
+The Vinegar Bible of 1717 translated "vineyard" as "vinegar."

-The Standing Fishes Bible of 1806,
+The Standing Fishes Bible of 1806 has an incorrect translation of fishes.;

-The Owl Bible of 1944, and
+The Owl Bible of 1944, which translated "owl" incorrectly; and

-The Judas Bible had Judas printed instead of Jesus in John 6:67.
+The Judas Bible had "Judas" printed instead of "Jesus" in John 6:67.

 In all current Bibles, Ahaziah is two years older than his father, an impossible scenario.

-Who is at the center of the Christian Bible?
+29. Who is at the center of the Christian Bible?

 Jesus is at the center of the Bible.